-Heroes MAKE America's live and virtual career fairs have welcomed more than 2,300 registrants seeking manufacturing careers and bridging the gap between veterans, military spouses and potential employers.
+Heroes MAKE America's live and virtual career fairs have welcomed more than 3,800 registrants seeking manufacturing careers and bridging the gap between veterans, military spouses and potential employers.

-This year, Heroes MAKE America expanded its training portfolio with the support of the Caterpillar Foundation, to include a 100% virtual Logistics Technician certification, an accelerated course that offers veterans and military spouses a comprehensive learning experience to achieve certifications that are vital for success in the logistics roles in manufacturing.
-To date across all training pathways, the Heroes MAKE America program has issued more than 7,600 certifications and placed nearly 1,500 graduates with 350 companies across 48 states.
+In 2024, Heroes MAKE America expanded its training portfolio with the support of the Caterpillar Foundation, to include a 100% virtual Logistics Technician certification, an accelerated course that offers veterans and military spouses a comprehensive learning experience to achieve certifications that are vital for success in the logistics roles in manufacturing.
+To date across all training pathways, the Heroes MAKE America program has issued more than 7,800 certifications, issued more than 2,600 Manufacturing Readiness Badges in Safety, Quality and Maintenance and placed more than 1,600 graduates with 350 companies across 48 states.